commonsharp/SurvivalProject-Server/README.md

 # SurvivalProject-Server
 Server files for the game Survival Project, written in Java.

+# 22/03/2017
+* Soccer is semi-working.
+The timer doesn't start when you start the game, but you can score goals.
+After 3 goals the game ends, but the results doesn't say "win-lose" but "win-win".

 # 21/03/2017
 * Started working on soccer...
 * Game screen: two players (maybe more, haven't tested yet) can be at the same game.
 When a player moves, stops moving, attacks, defends, and hits another player, the other player will see his actions.